LingUaan/PrimeBrowser/README.md

 ======

 All entries were compared with the extensive prime sieve tables of Tomás Oliveira e Silva and Jan Büthe, where available.<br/>
 All other entries were double checked, except table 1d23.
-So I'm quite confident that they are correct.
+So I'm quite confident that the results up to table 1d22 are correct.

 Table            | pi(x) generated with | li(x) generated with